 Embedding is the process of converting text into vector representations that encode latent semantic relationships.
 These embeddings form the backbone of similarity search and significantly influence retrieval quality.
 Three factors are especially important:

-Dimensionality: Higher-dimensional models capture richer nuance but increase storage requirements and query latency.
-Organisations must balance representational power with operational cost.
+- Dimensionality: Higher-dimensional models capture richer nuance but increase storage requirements and query latency.
+Organizations must balance representational power with operational cost.

 Vector databases store embeddings and support efficient similarity search across large corpora.
-Their behaviour is shaped by both the volume and distribution of the data they index.
+Their behavior is shaped by both the volume and distribution of the data they index.

 Key considerations include:

-Index performance: Indexes degrade as corpus size and distribution change.
+- Index performance: Indexes degrade as the corpus size and distribution change.
 Periodic rebuilds are required to maintain search accuracy and latency.

-A robust vector storage system must be monitored continuously and refreshed as data, models, and usage patterns evolve.
+A well-designed vector storage system must be monitored continuously and refreshed as data, models, and usage patterns evolve.

 Retrieval